 The LTE-XA and LTE-XV both use a 4-wire connection with the panel.
 Two (2) wires are for power, and two (2) wires are for communication.
 These communicators both draw all their power from the panel.
 The Positive (+) Power Terminal on the communicator (Red wire) should go to Panel Terminal 6.
 The Negative (-) Power Terminal on the communicator (Black wire) should go to Panel Terminal 7.
 The Data In Terminal on the communicator (Yellow wire) should go to Panel Terminal 9.
 The Data Out Terminal on the communicator (Green wire) should go to Panel Terminal 8.

-Additionally, make sure to write down the IMEI number for the communicator before installing.
-You will need the IMEI number when you go to activate the communicator.
-The IMEI number can be found on a white sticker on the communicator.
+Additionally, make sure to write down the MAC and CRC codes for the communicator before installing.
+You will need the these codes when you go to activate the communicator.
+These codes can be found on a white sticker on the communicator.
 It may also be found on the product packaging for the module.

 3. Activate the communicator.
 Contact your alarm monitoring company, and have them activate the communicator.
 If you are setting up service with Alarm Grid, then you will work with an Alarm Grid activator.
 You will choose an activation slot when signing-up for monitoring service, and an activator will contact you at the scheduled time.
 If you are an existing Alarm Grid customer, and you are looking to upgrade your VISTA TURBO Panel to LTE, then contact us at firstname.lastname@example.org.
 We will work with you to set up a good time to activate the communicator.
 Remember that our support hours run from 9am to 8pm ET M-F.